vytasrgl/ChatScript/WIKI/ChatScript-Finalizing-A-Bot.md

 # ChatScript Finalizing a Bot Manual
-© Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com<br>
+© Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com
-Revision 1/21/2016 cs6.1a
+<br>Revision 4/8/2017 cs7.31

 OK.
 You've written a bot.
 It sort of seems to work.
 Now, before releasing it, you should polish it.
 There are a bunch of tools to do this.